 Income

 The lender will also want to see proof of a steady income, one that’s sufficient to pay back the loan.
-If you don’t have enough on your own, perhaps a parent would cosign the loan for you, reassuring the private lender that the loan will be appropriately paid back.
+If you don’t have enough on your own, adding a cosigner could help you qualify.
+This can help reassure the private lender that the loan will be appropriately paid back.

 Other Ways to Pay for College